xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 You can view the change details at [this article's Git history](https://github.com/xen0n/xen0n.github.io/commits/main/content/posts/tinkering/loongarch-faq.en.md).

+* 2022-04-26: Updated the upstreaming progress section; support has been merged in dotnet.
 * 2022-04-21: Minor updates.
     - Updated the upstreaming progress section.
     - Added external link to the Gentoo/LoongArch project.